 As of July 2015, Michigan allows certain food and beverage fundraiser exemptions during the school day that do not need to meet the Smart Snacks standards.
 See below for more details.

-Smart Snacks Resource from the School Nutrition Association and the Alliance for a Healthier Generation
+Smart Snacks Resource Website from the School Nutrition Association and the Alliance for a Healthier Generation

 Michigan Fundraiser Exemptions